bassam-h20/Fiber-Scheduler/README.md

 ### Output and Observations

-The output for Task 3:
+The output for Task 3 without any tests:

 ![Step 4](./images/Task3output.png)

+-

 ### Notes:
 ---